Healy-Hyperspatial/stac-api-extensions-catalogs-endpoint/README.md

   - [STAC API - Collections](https://github.com/radiantearth/stac-api-spec/tree/main/ogcapi-features)
 - **Owner**: @jonhealy1

+## Introduction

+This extension enables a **Federated STAC API** architecture.
+It transforms the API Root into a "Catalog of Catalogs" (Portal), allowing a single API to serve as a registry for multiple independent data providers.

+In this model, the API has a fixed-depth "Hub and Spoke" structure:
+1.  **Global Root (`/`)**: The entry point.
+Contains links to Sub-Catalogs.
+2.  **The Registry (`/catalogs`)**: A machine-readable list of all available Sub-Catalogs.
+3.  **Sub-Catalogs (`/catalogs/{id}`)**: The actual data providers.
+These behave as standard STAC API Landing Pages containing Collections.

 ## Endpoints

 This extension introduces a new root path `/catalogs` and nests standard STAC API endpoints under specific catalog IDs.